 The most dramatic events include Paul Revere's midnight ride from Boston across the countryside, marches of local historic militias, and battles reenacted on Lexington Green, and Old North Bridge in Concord.

 The Patriots' Day reenactments are local events, carried out each year by costumed members of historic militias portraying colonists and British soldiers as a commitment to keep history alive and pay tribute to those who fought for liberty almost 250 years ago.
-You may be surprised by how many locals attend - and how few tourists know about this wonderful annual ritual.

 If you're visiting Boston during April, don't miss your chance to attend at least one of these special free reenactments.
 There's nothing else like them anywhere else in the world - because Boston and its surrounding towns and countryside is where the American Revolution began.